 As a financial services marketing executive (which means you’re considered a financial advertiser), you’ll experience the highest CPCs on Facebook at $3.77 per click.
 Yes, that’s considered high, but it’s also a real bargain when you compare it to a similar keyword campaign on Google.
 The popular terms “insurance,” “loans,” and “mortgage” are the three most expensive keywords on Google.
 Each of these can cost you as much as $50 per click.
 That’s what makes Facebook such a reasonable advertising choice.
 As far as your CTR (click-through rate), expect something in the 0.56% range.

 The best data is clean data, so make sure your database is current.
 After all, you don’t want to waste your personal loan marketing ideas on bad data.
-If you have duplicate contacts, incompatible formatting, or even one line of broken code, you’re jeopardizing the effectiveness of your sales and marketing strategy.
+If you have duplicate contacts, incompatible formatting, or even one line of broken code, you’re jeopardizing the effectiveness of your data-driven marketing tools.

 Clean up your current list regularly.
 Check for duplicate contacts and fix any inaccurate records.
 When you monitor your dupes, it will help you figure out what caused the issue.
 This, in turn, will help you clean up your lists before every campaign.